 Crane operator competency training is designed to help employers train their employees who operate industrial cranes and lifting equipment to perform work in a manner that is safe and without risks to health.

-Our 3 hour practical on-site crane operator competency training a mix of theory, group discussion and practical demonstration.
+Our 3 hour practical on-site crane operator competency training is a mix of theory, group discussion and practical demonstration.
 Our facilitators cover the pre-operational checks required before crane operators safely operate a crane, and reinforce the need for consistently undertaking safe lifting techniques.

 The expected outcomes of our crane training services are:

-Redfern Flinn develops and facilitates competency crane operator training workshops for new operators in addition to providing workshops that meet refresher training requirements for more experienced operators, where key safety messages and safe lifting techniques are reinforced.
+Redfern Flinn develops and facilitates crane operator competency training workshops for new operators, in addition to providing workshops that meet refresher training requirements for more experienced operators, where key safety messages and safe lifting techniques are reinforced.

 Please note the workshop is not accredited and does not cover any situations that require crane operators to make rigging or dogging decisions.

 For more information about crane operator competency training or to book a workshop, please call our Sydney, Melbourne or Newcastle sales teams so we can discuss your specific objectives and workshop requirements.

 Once a pre-workshop checklist is completed and the training proposal accepted, we will develop a crane operator competency workshop that is specifically designed for your crane operators.